Contact us for more info about Colombia Road Cycling Adventure

 DAY 5

+After a 1.5hr (60 km) transfer to the outskirts of Cocorna, our ride starts with a 28km downhill.
 Cycling to the reserve of Rio Claro is very special, as few people know that within just 3 hours of Colombia’s second biggest city, lies a stunning area of protected tropical rainforest.
 Most people tend to associate tropical jungles with Colombia’s Amazon region and don’t realise that the middle and lower-lengths of the Magdalena Valley were once covered in lush tropical rainforest, protecting thousands of important species.
-Sadly, much of that jungle is now under threat, but several important conservation pockets still exist with Rio Claro being one of them.
+Sadly, much of that jungle is now under threat, but several important conservation pockets still exist, Rio Claro being one of them.

 Meals: Breakfast, Lunch, Dinner